yedpodtrzitko/godot-docs/classes/class_editorexportplatformandroid.rst

 :ref:`String<class_String>` **gradle_build/target_sdk**

-Target Android SDK version for Gradle build.
+The Android API level on which the application is designed to run (used during Gradle build).
+See `android:targetSdkVersion <https://developer.android.com/guide/topics/manifest/uses-sdk-element#uses>`__.

 .. rst-class:: classref-item-separator